sage-develop/why/products/trade_finance_products.v3.md

 #### 8. Export Bill under Letter of Credit

-This is a post-shipment service/loan for sellers
+This is a post-shipment service for sellers

 - Use when the buyer and seller have agreed to settle the trade using a Letter of Credit.
-- A service for sellers to submit compliant LC documents to their bank in order to receive payment.
+- Use when the buyer and seller agreed on Sight LC
+- Loan type: advance/negotiation under Sight LC.
-- The loan is used when the seller wants immediate payment under a Sight LC (the bank advances funds once documents are compliant)
+- The loan is used when the seller wants immediate payment under a Sight LC (the seller's bank advances funds once documents are compliant)
 - Use when the seller does not want to wait for the buyer’s bank or buyer’s payment.
-- Provides advanced financing by selling the documents at a discount to the bank.

 #### 9. Bill Receivable under Letter of Credit

 This is a post-shipment loan for sellers

+- Use when the buyer and seller agreed on Usance LC
+- The seller needs financing immediately after presenting documents under a Usance LC.
+- Loan type: discounting under Usance LC.
 - Use when the seller ships goods under an LC but payment will only come after a credit period (usance LC).
 - Use when the seller does not want to wait months for the LC maturity to get paid.
 - Use when the seller needs working capital after shipment while waiting for the buyer's bank to pay at maturity.
 - Use when the seller prefers to finance later (post-shipment), rather than arranging pre-shipment finance.
+- If not used, the seller must wait until the LC maturity date to receive payment.

 ### Buyers - Pre-shipment